 During the COVID-19 pandemic, over half of remote workers demonstrated concern about the health and safety issues of being in a shared environment.
-While the worst of the pandemic seems to be behind us, concerns around physical health in the workplace are more prevalent than ever.
+Whilst we can thankfully say that the pandemic is over, concerns around physical health in the workplace are more prevalent than ever.

 Your office space should look after your employee’s physical health and wellbeing.
-Let’s be clear, this is about more than simply having hand sanitiser at the entrance – everything about your office set up and layout should promote or improve the wellbeing of your employees.
+Let’s be clear, this is about more than hand sanitizers and reminders to wash your hands – everything about your office space planning process should consider the wellbeing of your employees.

 The key to developing a great space for collaboration starts with developing a solid understanding of how your employees work best.

-A staggering 56% of remote workers reported experiencing burnout during the pandemic since there was little separation between work and home life.
+You may be surprised how many workers today are craving the combination of home and office working.
+In fact, a staggering 30% of remote workers reported experiencing burnout during the pandemic since there was little separation between work and home life.
 By incorporating spaces to focus within your office you can provide the same productive environment that workers crave while creating boundaries that have positive effects on mental health.
-Read more about the psychological effects of good workplace design.

 While there have been drawbacks to working from home, there have been undeniable benefits for many employees including reduced commuting costs, more time with their families and the ability to work more flexible hours.

-Nearly half of remote workers are concerned that returning to the office means less flexibility and multiple surveys have even found that employees would consider leaving their jobs if flexible working was completely taken off the table.
+Nearly half of remote workers are concerned that office working results in less flexibility and multiple surveys have even found that employees would consider leaving their jobs if flexible working was completely taken off the table.